google/cargo-raze/README.md

 top level `Cargo.toml` file which contains the `[workspace]` definition.
 These settings should be identical to the ones seen in `[package.metadata.raze]` in [the previous section](#using-existing-cargotoml).
-However, crate settings may still be placed in the `Cargo.toml` files of the workspace memebers:
+However, crate settings may still be placed in the `Cargo.toml` files of the workspace members:

 ```toml
 # Above this line should be the contents of your package's Cargo.toml file